 - Do I want to be a mother?

-Abortion is a deeply complex and personal decision that should only be made once you have all the information you need.
+Abortion is a deeply complex and personal decision that should only be made once you have all the necessary information.